Michael Park in Stranger Things & Lindsay Hartley Directs; Alum News

 Michael Park (Jack Snyder, As the World Turns) is a recurring cast member in the third season of Netflix hit Stranger Things.
 He portrays Tom Holloway, editor-in-chief of the Hawkins Post, the local newspaper in the Indiana small town struggling to fight deadly creatures from an alternate dimension.
 Stranger Things is popular for many things, including its commitment to taking viewers along for a full immersion in 1980s life, complete with landline phones, malls and more.
 It airs on-demand on Netflix.

-All My Children, Days of our Lives and Passions alum Lindsay Hartley (Dr. Cara Castillo Martin, Arianna Hernandez and Theresa Lopez-Fitzgerald) just wrapped production on her directorial debut, Forgotten Abduction.
-Not much is known about the story plot, but Hartley described it on Instagram as a “thriller.”
+All My Children, Days of our Lives and Passions alum Lindsay Hartley (Dr. Cara Castillo Martin, Arianna Hernandez and Theresa Lopez-Fitzgerald) just wrapped production on her directorial debut, Forgotten Abduction, later re-titled Mommy Is A Murderer, which airs April 4, 2020.
 The film features fellow soap alums like Bree Williamson (Jessica Buchanan, One Life to Live; Claudette Boland, General Hospital) as a character named Karina, and Young and the Restless‘ Redaric Williams (Tyler Michaelson) as an Officer Martin.
 Williamson posted a short video on Instagram showing the cast and crew on the side of a mountain at night, cheering as Hartley declares “That’s a wrap!”
-Forgotten Abduction is scheduled for a 2020 release.

 American Horror Story: 1984